-Medicaid Waiver rules typically prohibit consumer-directed services workers from being paid overtime wages (e.g., one and a half times the established wage rate for employees who work more than 40 hours per work week).
+Medicaid Waiver rules limit overtime for Waiver employees.
+Talk to your Support Coordinator and/or Service Facilitator about this.
 However, consumer-directed PAS providers and companions who are live-in caregivers are EXEMPT from this rule because they are excluded from FLSA overtime pay requirements.
-Medicaid will verify you and your consumer-directed service provider share the same address, so make sure that your address is current with the local department of social services and that PPL has the consumer-directed service provider's accurate address on file.
+Medicaid will verify you and your consumer-directed service provider share the same address, so make sure that your address is current with the local department of social services and that the fiscal agent has the consumer-directed service provider's accurate address on file.
 Finally, tell your consumer directed services facilitator that your consumer-directed service provider is also your live-in caregiver, so your facilitator can complete the appropriate service authorization paperwork.